CrashOverride85/zc95/docs/LuaNotes.md

 * `enabled` - enables serial access.
 Defaults to false.
 * `parity` - valid options are `ODD`, `EVEN` or `NONE` (default)
 * `stop_bits` - valid options are 1 or 2.
 Defaults to 1.
-* `baud` - Only tested with 9600 and 115200, but all common rates between at least 150 and 115200 should work.
+* `baud` - Only 9600 and 115200 have been tested.
+Most, if not all, common rates between 150 and 115200 should work.
+Higher rates may also work, but have not been tested.
 Defaults to 115200.
-* `line_mode` - If true, received data is buffered until CR is received, then passed as a full line to the scripts `SerialData` function.
+* `line_mode` - If true, received data is buffered until CR is received, then passed as a full line to the script's `SerialData` function.
 If false, `SerialData` is called as data is received (can be 1 or a few characters at a time).
 When true, a CR is appended to any data sent using `zc.AccSerialWrite()`.
 Defaults to true.

     **Important**: with `line_mode = true`, any lines longer than 300 characters are discarded.

 Where a field is omitted, the default is used.

-When serial is enabled, it is expected that a 'SerialData` method will exist to receive serial data, e.g. to output received data:
+When serial is enabled, it is expected that a `SerialData` method will exist to receive serial data, e.g. to output received data:
 ```
 function SerialData(data)
   print("> " .. data)